Making a difference in NelsonVolunteer with us

 SPCA's Nelson Centre was first established in 1896.
 We are lucky enough to be situated on 10 acres of land close to Nelson city, and our facilities are testament to the incredible support we receive from our community.
 We have seven members of staff here, with various areas of interest and expertise.
 We also have three warranted Animal Welfare Inspectors who cover a vast area between Marlborough, Golden Bay, Springs Junction and the West Coast.

 The Nelson Centre has a large group of dedicated volunteers who do a range of jobs: cleaning (of course!), dog walking and training, cat care, paperwork, gardening, fostering, fund-raising and whatever else we ask of them!
 We are extremely lucky to have such a great team of volunteers and supporters.

 We care for around 1800 animals each year, mostly cats and kittens.
 We also have a few resident birds and farm animals who cannot be rehomed for one reason or another, and these contribute to our Centre being a popular destination for families and community groups.

 We have a small retail shop at the Centre which sells pet care, training and food products.

 All cruelty reports should be made by phone: 03 547 7171

 If you have an animal welfare complaint, please call our team on 03 547 7171 and press Option 3.
-Our team will be on call 9am-9pm, Monday – Friday (excluding public holidays) and 10am - 1pm Saturday-Sunday.
+Our team will be on call 9am-7pm, Monday – Sunday.
 If you have an animal emergency outside of these hours, please contact your nearest after-hours vet clinic.
 For any problems with stray, found or lost dogs, please contact the local council.
 Please contact the local police for any instances where an animal or person/s welfare is at immediate risk.

 Do not email or Facebook us to report emergencies.